 + Aluminum frame and u-bridge front fork

 + Comes with massive 26×4” hardpack tires

 + Sturdy front and rear ProMax disc brakes

 Try your hand at plowing through snow, sand, trail, and riverbeds atop this Kawasaki Sumo 4.0 in a choice of three color options and at a price that won’t be a hardship for riders who seek a solid brand name plus quality construction.
 Kawasaki goes the distance in terms of high-quality features that stand out, like the WTB Rocket V saddle, 600mm aluminum handlebar.
 Sumo’s drivetrain features 21-speed Shimano ef-51 trigger shifters and derailleurs and cassette, 170mm aluminum crank arms, nylon pedals, and a good kmc z50 chain.

 Read more: Best Fat Bikes Overall

-Cockpit extras include Promax alloy brake levers and seat post, plus the alloy stem.
-The extras just keep coming and include a Neco headset, ProMax quick release seat post clamp, and bolt-on kryton grips.
-Designed for guys and weighing in at an impressive 47 pounds, pricing options are all over the map, but you’ll encounter the same shortages related to Covid as you will on all of these bikes, so patience, Grasshopper.
+Cockpit extras include Promax alloy brake levers, seat posts, and the alloy stem.
+The bonuses keep coming, and you have a Neco headset, ProMax quick-release seat post clamp, and bolt-on krypton grips.
+Designed for guys and weighing in at an impressive 47 pounds, pricing options are all over the map, but you’ll encounter the same shortages related to Covid on all of these bikes, so patience, Grasshopper.